grafana/grafana-infinity-datasource/docs/sources/references/azure-blob-storage.md

     - oss
     - enterprise
     - grafana cloud
-weight: 704
+weight: 7004
 ---

-# Azure Blob Storage
+# Querying Azure Blob Storage

 > This feature is available only from version 2.1.0